Cosmetic Surgery In Men

 Recovering From Cosmetic Surgery

-I do still have quite a lot of swelling in my abdomen area – which is normal – but that is going down steadily.
+At the time of writing, I do still have quite a lot of swelling in my abdomen area.
+But it is going down steadily.

 Scars typically take 9-12 months to be fully healed so I am being patient with those and giving them the care they need.